BENJAMIN BANNEKER ACADEMY FOR COMMUNITY DEVELOPMENT GRADING POLICY

-Report cards are distributed to students in school six times a year, at the conclusion of each marking period.
+Report cards are distributed to students, electronically or in hard copy, six times a year, at the conclusion of each marking period.
 In January and June, scholars receive updated transcripts which reflect students’ final grades where students receive credit.
 At times during the school year, progress reports can be printed out for parents that can be used as catalyst for discussions during parent teacher conferences.
 Parents can use Pupilpath as a forum to obtain grade and attendance information.

 DEGREES OF DIFFICULTY

 Benjamin Banneker Academy for Community Development aims to meet the needs of our diverse student body to prepare them for college and the 21st century.
 Courses are offered at different degrees of difficulty in a wide variety of subjects.
 The criteria which determine course difficulty include: the degree of in-depth examination of subject matter, critical thinking skills, background knowledge and initiative.
 Advanced Placement courses are taught at the college level.
 Students can take courses through College Now, MEC Pipeline and Dual Credit Pipeline (St. Joseph’s College, SUNY Albany, SUNY Stony Brook and Syracuse University).
 Students taking Advanced Placement courses may earn college credit in courses depending on their level of achievement (Score of a 3-5) on Advanced Placement tests.

 Proper selection of a course of study is a matter of careful analysis by the guidance and administrative team, which requires cooperation among the student and parent.